 Most security programmes are rooted in the principles of your security incident response programme—either NIST 800-61 or ISO/IEC 27035.
 However, since insider threats involve people, and understanding a person’s motivation is vital to understanding insider threats, we need to determine if a user is careless, compromised or truly malicious in their intentions.

 From the “2022 Ponemon Cost of Insider Threats Global Report”, we know that 56% of all insider threat incidents are rooted in carelessness, negligence or accidental behaviours.
 So, from a volume perspective, most cases you’ll likely need to handle will be “good users making bad decisions with good applications and data”.
 However, as Ponemon’s research also shows, in 44% of cases, that won’t be the situation.

 On a per-incident cost basis, the most expensive incidents will be those involving compromised accounts and credentials.
 That means you can’t count on an ITM programme that only detects the problem and doesn’t interoperate with other capabilities to respond or recover from threats.

 Understanding user intent and context, and not focusing only on the data-centric problem, is harder to do (IT and infosec teams must have an open dialogue with app and data owners) but more worthwhile to right-size security and reduce the time to contain insider threat incidents.

 Benefit #3: Contribute to a stronger security culture

 As previously mentioned, research shows that more than half of insider threat incidents are due to carelessness and accidental usage scenarios.
-Building a sustainable security culture that drives behavior change is therefore critical to remediating these incidents and evolving your ITM program to focus on more complex insider threat scenarios.
+Building a sustainable security culture that drives behaviour change is therefore critical to remediating these incidents and evolving your ITM programme to focus on more complex insider threat scenarios.